Defect analysis

 In medical technology, defect analysis ensures the safety and reliability of implants, medical devices and other critical components.
 Technologies such as computed tomography and optical inspection (microscopy) are used to identify defects such as cracks, porosity or processing faults.
 This information is crucial to ensure the durability and functionality of medical products.

-Aerospace
+Aerospace Industry

 Inspection of safety-critical components

 In aerospace, defect analysis ensures that safety-relevant components such as engines, turbines or structural components can withstand the extreme requirements.
-With the aid of the latest methods such as computed tomography and scanning electron microscopy, even the smallest defects such as cracks, porosity or inclusions that could impair service life and reliability can be detected.
+With the aid of the latest methods such as computed tomography and scanning electron microscopy (SEM), even the smallest defects such as cracks, porosity or inclusions that could impair service life and reliability can be detected.

-Additive manufacturing
+Additive Manufacturing

 Inspection of 3D-printed structures